Budget Analysis and Planning

 Effective with the Fall term 2006, the annual Nonresident Supplemental Tuition charge for graduate doctoral students who have advanced to candidacy is reduced by 100%.
 A graduate doctoral student may receive the reduced Nonresident Supplemental Tuition rate for a maximum of three years.
 Any such student who continues to be enrolled or who re-enrolls after receiving the reduced charge for three years will be charged the full Nonresident Supplemental Tuition rate that is in effect at the time.

-Effective with the Fall term 2009, graduate students who register in absentia to take research or coursework leaves outside of California may receive an 85% reduction in both the Tuition charge and the Student Services Fee.
+Effective with the Fall term 2009 and subject to the Fee Policy for Graduate Student In Absentia Registration, graduate students who register in absentia to take research or coursework leaves outside of the designated local campus region may receive an 85% reduction in both the Tuition charge and the Student Services Fee.
 Academic doctoral students must have advanced to candidacy, and Master's and graduate professional students must have completed at least one year of coursework, by the time the in absentia status would begin.
 Special cases within the above two categories can be approved by exception at the discretion of the appropriate graduate dean or professional school dean.
 Students who seek in absentia registration beyond the initial term of in absentia status must reapply for each subsequent period.

 - See the UC Admissions website for additional financial aid information for students interested in attending UC.